 The main objective of this article is to try and understand the point of view of those who support the women in the battle with endometriosis.

-I want to raise awareness about the illness, which is very common but it is not recognisable by millions of people around the world… [read more]
+I want to raise awareness about the illness, which is very common but it is not recognizable by millions… [read more]

 While I write this I am currently about to have my 6th period in 4 months and I have been suffering acid reflux, gas, and period cramps for a week already.